 Clinical trials of anti-IL-9 mAb in asthma have generally failed to demonstrate efficacy.

-IL-10 is produced by B cells, macrophages, monocytes, TC cells, TH2 cells, and regulatory T cells.
+IL-10 is produced by B cells, macrophages, monocytes, Tc cells, Th2 cells, and regulatory T cells.

 The main effects of IL-10 are

-Clinical uses of IL-10 include
+Clinical relevance of IL-10 includes

 IL-12 is produced by B cells, dendritic cells, macrophages, and monocytes.